 Cable hoists are the more compact and lightweight option of the two.
 Because chain hoists have feet of chain exposed at all times, workers operating a chain hoist need to be mindful of potential dragging of the chains.
 Cables on cable hoists store away neatly on the drum of the system, making it a more mobile selection.
 Often chosen because of its versatility, cable hoists are used in numerous types of applications.
 They’re used anywhere from marine worksites to the tree service industry.
 Cable hoist systems are best used for worksites that require flexibility and durability, and the average capacity ranges based on the cable length.
 The typical capacity runs between ½ and three tons.

 Chain hoist systems are also not flexible in their mobility and storage compared to cable hoists because chain hoists weigh more.
-A three-ton capacity chain hoist can weigh 79 pounds while a three-ton cable Lug-All hoist weighs just 34 pounds.
+A three-ton capacity chain hoist can weigh 79 pounds while a three-ton cable Lug-All Come Along Ratchet Winch Hoist weighs just 34 pounds.
 Because cable hoists weigh significantly less, they provide a clear advantage in applications that require constant rigging adjustments.

 Which Do You Choose?

 In general, the benefits of cable hoists outweigh the benefits of chain hoists as long as the maximum load capacity required for the application does not exceed three tons.
 However, be sure to consider all factors before making a decision.
 Choosing the proper tool from the start will save you time and money, in addition to completing the job in the most efficient way possible.